DD2480-Group-18/Continuous-Integration/README.md

 ## 1.4 Statement of contributions

-Adam: Everything docker-related, README.md, pair programming with Zino.
+Adam: Everything README.md, pair programming with Zino, endpoint test (did not finish), logging.

 Zino: Most of the CI server implementation.
 Also commit check handling, endpoints with views, file handling, documentation and most tests.

+Oskar: ci-tests, pair programming with Adam.

 #### Something we are proud of